 Component Compatibility

-There’s nothing worse than buying a case only to realize your PC components won’t fit.
+There’s nothing worse than buying a case only to realize your components won’t fit.
 This can happen surprisingly easily, mainly if you’re reusing old parts like a PSU or GPU in a new build.
 We tried to pick cases with well-rounded compatibility to work with regular parts, saving you that particular headache.

 Still, expect to need one or two new parts if this is your first ITX or small form factor (SFF) build.
 Depending on the case, you might have to get a smaller SFX PSU or a shorter graphics card.
 So, do your research and budget accordingly.

-Airflow and Temperatures
+Airflow And Temperatures

 Of course, small cases will almost always run hotter than a roomier mid or full tower.
 That’s just something you’ll have to accept in a small PC.
 That said, this can be a problem if you’re a stickler for temperatures or live in a hot climate.
 If that’s you, then small portable cases probably aren’t the right choice.